adam-batson/tabatson/README.md

 ### I'm currently learning:
 * How to use Git and Github
-* HTML and CSS basics
+* Web development with HTML, CSS, and JavaScript
+* C#
 * Programming best practices

 ### I enjoy: